Multipath interference from large trapped ion chains: Experimental scheme

 The measured dependence of the detection probability of 397\,nm fluorescence as a function of the axial position of a single trapped Ca${^+}$ ion is shown in Fig.~\ref{fig:block_scheme}-d).
 It demonstrates the near-constant collection efficiency within the measurement uncertainties given by the shot noise and by the repeatability of the laser excitation parameters setting and within the total axial spatial position range of more than 500~$\mu$m.
-The error bars are estimated statistically from five consecutively measured samples for each data point.
-We note that the largest crystal employed in our measurements corresponding to 53\,ions has estimated spatial length of 367$\mu$m at its stretched setting corresponding to $U_{\rm tip}$=5.3~V. To further confirm the equality of contribution from different ions to detected light field, we have precisely measured the scaling of the detected photon rate in the pulsed generation regime for 19, 39 and 64 ions in close analogy with measurements presented in~\cite{higginbottom2016pure, obvsil2017nonclassical}.
+The largest crystal employed in the presented measurements corresponding to 53\,ions has at its stretched setting corresponding to applied axial potential $U_{\rm tip}$=5.3~V estimated spatial length of 367$\mu$m.
+To further confirm the equality of contribution from different ions to detected light field, we have precisely measured the scaling of the detected photon rate in the pulsed generation regime for 19, 39 and 64 ions in close analogy with measurements presented in~\cite{higginbottom2016pure, obvsil2017nonclassical}.
 We have observed linear dependence of the overall detected count rate for up to 64~ions and largest crystal length of about 340\,$\mu$m.
-These measurements clearly show the unprecedented uniformity of the fluorescence coupling efficiency into the single-mode optical fiber from long ion strings in the presented setup.
+These measurements clearly show the unprecedented uniformity of the fluorescence coupling efficiency into the single spatial mode from long ion strings in the presented setup.
 Similar close-to-linear scaling is expected for even longer ion strings provided that they would be still well within the Rayleigh range of the observation light mode.